Colorado Rental Lease Agreement Templates

-Returning to Tenant (§ 38-12-103 & § 38-12-104): Unless a longer period of time is specified in the agreement, a landlord must return the full security deposit within one (1) month.
+Returning to Tenant (§ 38-12-103): Unless a longer period of time is specified in the agreement, a landlord must return the full security deposit within one (1) month.
 In cases where a longer period is specified, the period shall not exceed sixty (60) days.
-If a tenant breaks a lease due to hazardous condition because of condition of a gas appliance, piping, or other gas equipment, the landlord should pay the deposit back within seventy-two (72) hours.
+If a tenant breaks a lease due to the rental being in hazardous condition due to the poor condition of a gas appliance, piping, or other gas equipment, the landlord has to pay the deposit back within seventy-two (72) hours.

 Uses of the Deposit (§ 38-12-103(1)): Landlords can retain portions of (or all of) a security deposit for the following three (3) reasons: